 SCREEN: Acquisition at higher vacuum levels.
 TXT: Repeat the strain calibration steps for at least 3 different stretch rings

-SCREEN: Folders being created for the acquired images by sample.
+SCREEN: Go to the folders being created for the acquired images by sample.

 SCREEN: File naming convention for reference and stretched images.